Severson-Group/eMach/docs/source/getting_started/tutorials/toy_opti/index.rst

 				settings = ExampleSettings(self.Omega,I)
 				return settings

-Step 6: Define the EvaluationSteps
+Step 7: Define the EvaluationSteps
 ----------------------------------

-The ``EvaluationStep`` protocol of the ``mach_eval`` module, defines a function signature called ``step``.
-This is the base level for an evaluation in the ``mach_eval`` module, it is used to define some evaluation that is performed on a design.
+The ``EvaluationStep`` protocol of the ``mach_eval`` module defines a function signature called ``step``.
+This is the base level for an evaluation in the ``mach_eval`` module and is used to define an evaluation that is performed on a design.
 A detailed explanation of the ``EvaluationStep`` protocol and the associated ``State`` class is provided in the User guide (TODO fix link).

-In this example two evaluation steps are provided, these steps are used to calculate the total power of the machine and the expected losses.
-Note the the form of the ``step`` method takes in a ``State`` variable, performs some analysis, and returns the results and an output state.
+Copy and paste the following code to add two evaluation steps.
+These steps are used to calculate the total power of the machine and the expected losses.
+Per the ``EvaluationStep`` protocol, each step class must contain a ``step`` method that takes in a state variable, performs some analysis, and returns the results along with an output state.
 The ``deepcopy`` method is used to provide a copy of the state which can be updated with new information without changing the input state.
-Copy the following code to define the two evaluation steps for this example.

 .. code-block:: python